umiSirya/Weather_Prediction_capstone_project/README.md

 5. <strong>Data Splitting:</strong>I divided the dataset into three parts to ensure robust model performance: 70% for training, 15% for validation, and 15% for testing.
 This approach helps in training the model effectively, fine-tuning it, and evaluating its performance on unseen data.

 # <h2>Training the Model</h2>
-<strong>the LSTM (Long Short-Term Memory) model</strong> to predict the UV index is an excellent choice due to its ability to handle sequential and time-series data effectively.
+I went with <h2>The LSTM (Long Short-Term Memory) model</h2> to predict the UV index is an excellent choice due to its ability to handle sequential and time-series data effectively.
 Here's why:

 **Ability to Capture Temporal Patterns:** UV index data is inherently time-dependent, and LSTM models excel at capturing temporal patterns and dependencies in sequential data.